mo-mo35/Power-Outage-Analysis-2000-2016/README.md

 <iframe src="assets/plot-hypotest.html" width=800 height=600 frameBorder=0></iframe>

-For the test where I filled values with 0, the p-value calculated was = 0.0737.
-Since this was really close to my significance level to reject the null hypothesis I decided to recalculate with only rows where true proportions existed.
-After re-testing, the calculated p-value comes out to 0.2007.
-This is much more within the distribution of the null hypothesis.
-In the graph above, the red represents the average in all states not including those with 0 proportions, and the orange represents the average in all states total.

-In both cases we fail to reject the null hypothesis, and can say that it is likely that living in certain states does not increase your likelihood of experiencing a power outage.

-Manually looking at the data shows that states with greater surface area and less population will have lower proportions of people affected (e.g Wyoming), and vice versa (e.g District of Columbia).
+The results show a significant departure from what would be expected under random chance.
+When including all states, the test produced a p-value of 0.0019—far below the typical 0.05 threshold.
+Even after excluding outlier states (District of Columbia, Hawaii, Vermont, South Dakota, and Montana), the p-value only increased to 0.022, which is still statistically significant.
+In the accompanying histogram, the orange line indicates the observed total variation distance (TVD) across all states, while the red line represents the TVD after outlier removal.
+Both observed values fall well into the tail of the simulated null distribution.
+These findings suggest that the proportion of people affected by power outages is indeed related to state-level characteristics rather than being purely random.
+This pattern is further supported by the data itself, as states with larger land areas and lower population densities (e.g., Wyoming) tend to have lower proportions of affected customers, compared to more densely populated areas.